Garlic comes in many varieties, so you can choose one or more to suit your palate and your meal plans. True garlics fall into two main categories:

 Many gardeners prefer to plant garlic in fall, when they plant flowering bulbs.
 This gives garlic added growing time, which means larger, more flavorful summer harvests — and nature makes proper chilling easy.
 Plant fall garlic about two weeks before or after the typical first frost date in your area.
 If you're unsure when that usually happens, your local county extension agent can help.

 Garlic grows best with full, direct sun and loose, fertile, well-drained soil.
 Abundant harvests depend on solid plant nutrition.
 Enhance your garden beds with a generous, 3- to 4-inch layer of organic matter, such as compost and earthworm castings, and a complete fertilizer designed for vegetables.
-Incorporate this layer down into the soil.
+Incorporate this layer down into the soil and a balanced fertilizer designed for vegetables, such as Pennington UltraGreen All Purpose Plant Food 10-10-10.

 It's a good idea to do a soil test before you plant.
 Your extension agent can help with this, too.
 Garlic is very efficient at using nutrients when soil pH is in the near-neutral range of 6.0 to 7.0.1 Soil testing lets you know exactly how to amend your garden soil so garlic can thrive.